numindai/nuextract-platform-sdk/README.md

 ### Extract structured information "on the fly"

-If you want to extract structured information from data without projects but just by providing the input template, you can use the `infer` method which provides a more user-friendly way to interact with the API:
+If you want to extract structured information from data without projects but just by providing the input template, you can use the `extract` method which provides a more user-friendly way to interact with the API:

 ```python
 template = {